ZachYarbrough/portfolio/posts/why-blog.md

 > 'Sucking at something is the first step towards being sorta good at something.' - Jake the Dog, Adventure Time

-I love the above quote, it perfectly aligns with the growth mindset I am trying to embrace in my development journey.
+The quote above is one of my favorites, it perfectly encapsulates the growth mindset I am trying to embrace in my development journey.
 As a software developer, you have to be willing to adapt to new technologies and concepts.
 The field is constantly evolving, who knows maybe one day we will all be coding on quantum computers and riding around in flying Teslas, only time will tell.
 This is part of the reason that I decided to start this blog - to track my progress, reflect on challenges, and solidify my understanding of concepts and technologies.

 Along the way, I also hope to refine my technical writing skills and streamline my learning process.
 I decided to make this a public blog to add a bit of accountability.
 While it’s primarily for my own growth, I’d love for others to find value in my posts as well!